emilioMaddalena/emilioMaddalena/README.md

 ## Hi there 👋

+:grin: I'm a Brazilian/Italian/Japanese guy who likes all things data science and AI.

+:mortar_board: I've got a PhD in machine learning from EPFL (Lausanne), and my MSc and BSc were in electrical engineering and controls.

+:computer: Finance, engineering and tech consulting are some of the fields I've already worked on.

 <!--
 **emilioMaddalena/emilioMaddalena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.